Quantized Floquet topology with temporal noise

-The key to understanding these quantities is their dependence on system size $L$, shown in \fref{Figure.finite_size_and_Qstar_1d_disorder}.
+The key to understanding these quantities is their dependence on system size $L$, shown in \fref{Figure.finite_size_and_Qstar_1d_disorder}a.
 We see that the plateau value $Q^{*}$ does not depend on system size, while $\tau$ increases sharply with system size.
-We have confirmed that this finite size dependence of $\tau$ reflects the fact that temporal disorder causes the particles of the system to undergo a diffusive random walk \cite{rieder2018localization}.
-The consequence of this diffusion is that the sharp density edge separating the top and bottom half of the system spreads diffusively into a smooth density dependence, until eventually the edge state starts to depopulate on a time scale of order the Thouless time, $t_\mathrm{D} =L^2/D$ with diffusion constant $D$.
+We have confirmed that this finite-size dependence of $\tau$ reflects the known fact that temporal disorder causes the particles of the system to undergo a diffusive random walk~\cite{rieder2018localization}.
+The consequence of this diffusion is that the sharp density edge separating the top and bottom half of the system spreads diffusively into a smooth \del{density dependence} position dependence of the density, until eventually the edge state starts to depopulate on a time scale of order the Thouless time, $t_\mathrm{D} =L^2/D$ with diffusion constant $D$.
 Since non-adiabatic charge pumping comes entirely from the edge state, the loss of edge state occupation corresponds to a loss of the signal in $Q$, and thus $\tau$ will be proportional to the Thouless time.

 We can now draw two important conclusions about the system with one-dimensional disorder.
 First, the pumped charge reaches a plateau that eventually decays on a time scale $\tau \sim L^2$.
 Importantly, this implies that the plateau will be infinitely long-lived in the thermodynamic limit, where the topological phase is defined.
-Second, we learned that the plateau value $Q^\ast$ loses quantization as either spatial or temporal disorder are added, similar to the smooth ``topological crossover'' of the 1D Floquet-Thouless energy pump that has added spatial disorder \cite{kolodrubetz2018topological}.
-We postulate that this physics is, in fact, exactly captured by that of the Floquet-Thouless energy pump.
+Second, we learned that the plateau value $Q^\ast$ loses quantization as either spatial or temporal disorder are added.
+We note in that this loss of quantization with $W$ is similar to the Floquet-Thouless energy pump~\cite{kolodrubetz2018topological}, where the conserved momentum $k_x$ in our system is replaced by an adiabatic pump parameter $\lambda$.
+Temporal disorder had not been studied earlier, but is causes a similar smooth reduct of $Q^\ast$ from its quantized value.
+We \del{postulate} conjecture that this physics is, in fact, exactly captured by that of the Floquet-Thouless energy pump.
 Specifically, we consider the behavior of a related Floquet system created by randomly sampling the times $T_1$, $T_2$, $\ldots$, $T_5$ as before, but then repeating this random sequence for each Floquet cycle.
 Such a Floquet system will achieve a plateau value $Q^\ast$ and then stay there \cite{kolodrubetz2018topological}, as there is no diffusion to prevent localization.
 We refer to this construction as ``Floquet time disorder.''